AdaCore/gnatcoverage/tools/gnatcov/doctemp/cov_common.rst

   .....
   27 .: end Commands;

+**Further considerations**

-The performed consolidation indeed involved different programs with only partial unit and object code overlap, as depicted on the following representation::
+In our example, the performed consolidation involved different programs with only partial unit and object code overlap, as depicted on the following representation::

-    < Prog.
-1 (test_cmd_safe)  >
+    < test_cmd_safe executable >
     oooooooooooooooooooooooooooo-----------------+
     | Test_Cmd_Safe | Commands | Test_Cmd_Unsafe |
     +---------------oooooooooooooooooooooooooooooo
-                    <  Prog.
-2 (test_cmd_unsafe) >
+                    < test_cmd_unsafe executable >

 The example analysis focused on the Commands unit for a source coverage criterion.
 Of course, the other units could have been included in the analysis as well, even though not overlapping between the different executable programs.

-Consolidation actually doesn't *require* any overlapping at all.
+Consolidation actually doesn't *require* overlapping.
+You might as well, for example, want to consolidate results from different programs testing entirely disjoint units.
 The only technical requirement is that the object code be identical for all the overlapping symbols, which |gcp| verifies.

-How does it get visible ? list of traces, tags, ...

-similar for object coverage
+The set of traces involved in a computation is visible in various places:

+- In the *Assessment Context* section of :option:`=report` outputs, where the command line is quoted and detailed information about each trace is provided (trace file name, timestamp, tag, ...)

+- In the :option:`html` index header, where the list of trace names and tags used to produce the report is provided.

+All the principles we have described so far apply to consolidated *object* coverage analysis as well, and the only process differences are the general source/object coverage ones.
+In particular, the focus of the analysis needs to be specified with :ref:`--routines <oroutines>` instead of :ref:`--scos
+<sunits>`, providing object level symbol names instead of source level unit
+names.

 .. _osmetrics: